Quantalabs/Quantalabs/README.md

 - 🔭 I’m currently working on **Cardinal, a new python graphics package**

-- 👯 Some of my best projects include [EpiSpot, a tool for epidemiologists](https://github.com/epispot/epispot)

 - 📝 You can view my blog at [https://qlabs.netlify.com](https://qlabs.netlify.com)

 ### Blogs posts